Home > Blog > writing > Sensory Language: Why You Need to Use More of It In Your Writing

 Scientists mapping the brain’s metaphor circuitry have shown how metaphorical thoughts and language work in the brain.
 Their theory is that everyday reason uses embodied metaphor circuitry which has a great impact on the sensory regions of the brain.

-That’s one of the reasons why, these days, the definitions for a lot of words and idiomatic expressions depend on the individual’s understanding of accepted conceptual metaphors.
+That’s one of the reasons why these days the definitions for many words and idiomatic expressions depend on the individual’s understanding of accepted conceptual metaphors.

-Using metaphors that are rife with sensory language is a great way to offer vivid descriptions without forcing sensory language, particularly when writing about subject matters that are too dry to pull narratives from.
+Using metaphors rife with sensory language is a great way to offer vivid descriptions without forcing sensory language, particularly when writing about subject matters that are too dry to pull narratives from.

 In such a case, metaphors can help you simultaneously engage and inform your readers.